 Kelly Johnson graduated in December 2013 with a B.S. in Public Health Studies (Concentration: Community Health) and from the MA in Health Education in December 2017.
 She worked with Dr. Lee on an assessment of LGBT health centers' tobacco cessation policies and systems.
 She joined the staff of the Pitt County AIDS Service Organization after graduating.

-Israel Mendez is working on a project to understand how messages about health disparities are viewed by LGBT community leaders and on a health information literacy project with migrant and seasonal farmworkers.
+Israel Mendez graduated in May 2018.
+He worked on a project to understand how messages about health disparities are viewed by LGBT community leaders and on a health information literacy project with migrant and seasonal farmworkers.
 He enrolled in ECU’s Physician Assistant Program after graduating.